Karl Brunner (economist): The criticism of Walrasian economics

-A short time before passing away, Karl Brunner defined Monetarism as a " 'classical' programme of a non-walrasian tradition" (Brunner 1989, p.
+A short time before dying, Karl Brunner defined monetarism as a 'classical' programme of a non-Walrasian tradition (Brunner 1989, p.
 197).
 Walrasian economics would notably be unable to account for the emergence of many institutions, and especially money: "The Walrasian paradigm, based on the absence of information and transaction costs, necessarily omits all social phenomena conditioned by the operation of such costs.
 With full information and in the absence of any transaction costs there is no reason for the occurrence of money, on financial intermediaries and no rationale for many other social institutions...
 Important problems of our monetary and financial reality remain inaccessible to such a Walrasian tradition" (p.
 199).

-Among neo-Walrasian economists, Karl Brunner focused attention on the authors of New Classical Macroeconomics (NMC).
-A first criticism directed towards NCM relates to the rational expectations hypothesis.
+Among neo-Walrasian economists, Karl Brunner focused attention on the authors of new classical macroeconomics (NCM).
+A first criticism directed towards the new classical approach relates to the rational expectations hypothesis.
 Under this hypothesis, "people are assumed to know the policy rule used by the monetary (and fiscal) authorities and to have detailed knowledge about the structure of the economy including the size and timing of responses to shocks of various kinds.
 These assumptions make the models analytically tractable but, taken literally (as they often are), they distort the economist's view of the policy problem by ignoring uncertainty, incomplete knowledge about the structure of the economy and the costs of acquiring information and reducing uncertainty" (Brunner and Meltzer 1993, p.
 42).
 A second criticism addressed by Brunner to NCM concerns the intertemporal concept of equilibrium: "I also have strong reservations about crucial aspects of their 'equilibrium approach' " (Klamer 1984, p.
 191).
 To the question "So what is wrong with new classical economics?", Brunner answered: "Their interpretation of equilibrium analysis seems dubious to me.
 This specific kind of equilibrium analysis implies that all prices are market-clearing relative to all shock-realizations" (p.
 192).
 As a result, NCM cannot explain "the lamented unresponsiveness of prices to current conditions" (Brunner 1980, p.
 417), i.e. price stickiness.